-Synthetic food pigments, also known as dyestuffs or synthetic food dyes impart color to the food, making them more appealing and attractive to consumers’ eyes.
+Synthetic food pigments, also known as dyestuffs or synthetic food dyes, impart color to the food, making it more appealing and attractive to consumers’ eyes.
 Synthetic food pigments are cost-effective, stronger, and longer-lasting than natural pigments identified in various food applications.
 In this blog, you will learn what pigments are used in food applications.

 Choosing the right food colors is essential when it comes to coloring food and beverage items.
 These pigments are derived from mineral sources, making them the strongest & stable food colorants available.
 If you’re wondering about color pigments in food, including their uses and benefits, continue reading this blog.